Gilead Sciences Inc

 Skorney said a competing bid could emerge.
 He noted that Roche Holding AG

 Untreated, hepatitis C can lead to cirrhosis, liver cancer and the need for a liver transplant.
 According to Gilead, more than 12 million people are infected with hepatitis C in major markets, but fewer than 200,000 are treated annually.

 The market for hepatitis C drugs is expected to soar to $16 billion in 2015 from $1.7 billion last year in major commercial markets, according to research firm Decision Resources.
-It estimates the market will then fall to $11.3 billion in 2020, because many patients are expected to be cured by the new drugs, reducing the number of people who need treatment.
+It estimates the market will then fall to $11.3 billion in 2020, because many patients will have been cured by the new drugs, reducing the number of people who need treatment.

 Vertex recorded enormous initial sales of its new drug, Incivek, but its shares have fallen on expectations that new treatments, such as Pharmasset's, may soon overtake it.

 Gilead, which had a market value of about $30 billion before Monday's trading, has developed a lucrative HIV franchise by combining several drugs into single pills.
-Such convenience is critical for HIV patients who otherwise must juggle multiple pills a day and risk developing AIDS if they fail to stick to their medicines.
+HIV patients must otherwise juggle multiple pills a day and risk developing AIDS if they fail to stick to their medicines.

 Investors are concerned about looming generic competition to its products.
 Gilead is counting on a four-drug pill, known as the Quad, to propel the franchise in the future.

 Pharmasset, which had 82 employees as of its most recent annual report, has three hepatitis C medicines in clinical trials.
 Its lead candidate, PSI-7977, was recently advanced into two Phase III studies.
 Gilead expects PSI-7977 to be submitted for U.S. approval in the second half of 2013.